 Disallow Negative Interest

-This adjustment is used in conjunction with the ‘Allow Zero Balance’ and ‘Allow Negative Balance’ adjustments.
+This adjustment is used with the ‘Allow Negative Balance’ adjustment.
 Any negative interest applied to a balance would be changed to zero.

 No Recalc